All Episodes

 You know, it's not a life that's conducive to a good family life.

-And I just said, you know, aside from that, Rudy Giuliani had really, really used the RICO uh statute very well.
+And I just said, you know, aside from that, Rudy Giuliani had really, really used the RICO statute very well.

-He was putting a lot of guys away, a lot of guys are becoming informants.
+A lot of guys are becoming informants.

-And I said, This life is really in trouble.
+And I said, this life is really in trouble.

-I didn't want to hurt any anybody.
+I didn't want to hurt anybody.

 I wasn't looking to put people in prison.

-So I said, you know what, I'm gonna give this a shot and see if I can make it.
+I'm going to give this a shot and see if I can make it.

-I'd be a little bit manipulative with the government, maybe, you know, and things like that.
+I'll be a little bit manipulative with the government, maybe, you know, and things like that.

 And we're blessed to have you on the program.

-Go to that website, become part of his crew, pre-order the book as soon as you can, Mafia Democracy, and also the Mafia States of America, this series that's coming out.
+Go to that website, become part of his crew, pre-order the book as soon as you can.

-Michael, thank you for your friendship, and I appreciate you coming on.
+Thank you for your friendship, and I appreciate you coming on.

 Joe, I appreciate you more than you know, and thanks for having me.

-I hope I hope it'll be very soon.
+I hope it'll be very soon.

 Thank you very much.